 To determine annual income, RAP counts the income of all family members, except the types and sources of income that are specifically excluded.
-RAP will calculate income using the exact amount of dollars and cents.
-The program will not round any money amounts.
 Once the annual income is determined, RAP subtracts all allowable deductions (allowances documented in accordance with IRS Publication 502) as the next step in determining the Total Tenant Payment.